nightroman/FarNet/PowerShellFar/README.md

 * `[F4]`

-    Starts internal editor for editing the current item content or a property value.
-Note: some items or properties are read only or cannot be assigned in this way - this is not always recognized on opening.
+    Opens the editor for the current item content or property value.
+Some items or properties are read only or cannot be assigned in this way - this is not always recognized on opening.
 Editor is not modal, you can edit other items at the same time.

-Data are updated on saving.
-It is recommended to save only by `[F2]` (i.e. not on exiting) - in this case on errors you are still in editor and can fix problems.
+    Data are updated on each saving.
+It is recommended to save before exiting, in this case on errors you are still in the editor and can fix changes without losing them.

 * `[AltF4]`